browserstack/api/README.md

 The id is the id returned when you first created the worker.
 Once called the browser instance will be immediately terminated and will no longer be accessible.

 ## Getting results
 This is the easiest way to fetch results given by the worker.
-Every worker instance is given an extra method to the `window` object called `postMessage` which if called all arguments of which will be placed on a stack which are fetch-able using this HTTP call.
+Every worker instance is given an extra method to the `window` object called `postData` which if called all arguments of which will be placed on a stack which are fetch-able using this HTTP call.

   GET /worker/:id